sirgwain/craig-stars/docs/development.md

 From there, you can install `make` and `node.js` (which includes npm) fairly easily. **Note**: make sure you install the **LTS** version of node.

-After cloning the repo, build `craig-stars` locally once.
-This will build the frontend and then the backend.

-### Installing go-sqlite3
+#### Installing GCC
-If you don't already have it, you'll also need to install [go-sqlite3](https://github.com/mattn/go-sqlite3) for things to work.
-However, this itself requires the [GCC compiler collection](https://gcc.gnu.org/) to function.
+`craig-stars` relies on the [go-sqlite3](https://github.com/mattn/go-sqlite3) for database engine.
+However, this itself requires the [GNU compiler collection](https://gcc.gnu.org/) to function.

 For Linux/Mac, you can simply install the latest version of the GCC compilers using whatever package software you installed previously.

-However, on Windows, you'll need to install a Linux-like development interface (use [MinGW](https://www.mingw-w64.org/) - Cygwin64 WILL NOT WORK) to install & build the latest GCC version.
+However, on Windows, you'll need to install a Linux-like development interface (use [MinGW64](https://www.mingw-w64.org/) - Cygwin64 WILL NOT WORK) to install & build the latest GCC version.

 Once that's done, enter `go install github.com/mattn/gosqlite3` into your computer's native terminal (or the terminal in VS Code) to install the driver.